-Emma Jones asked an eternal question today on the FB group “Spanish Teachers in the US.”
+Emma asked an eternal question today on a teacher FB group.
 She wrote, “I have one class that REALLY is difficult . . . any tips for dealing with “THAT” class, the one that never stops talking, doesn’t follow directions, and moving students doesn’t help because they will talk to everyone?
 It’s really discouraging.

 Emma, you need more than a few tips — you need a five point action plan, and here it is!